AntsInMyEy3sJohnson/hazeltest/README.md

 The latter two are provided by the [`padogrid-hazelmon`](https://hub.docker.com/r/antsinmyey3sjohnson/padogrid-hazelmon) image, which itself is based on a [`padogrid`](https://hub.docker.com/r/padogrid/padogrid) image.
 (In case you're wondering what PadoGrid is and how it can help you, there's a short introduction down below.)

 ### Installing Hazelcast
-To make the monitoring stack work, both the Community and Enterprise edition will do fine, as both offer the _com_hazelcast_ metrics the Grafana dashboards rely on.
+To make the monitoring stack work, both the Community and Enterprise edition of Hazelcast will do fine, as both offer the _com_hazelcast_ metrics the Grafana dashboards rely on.
 In case you would still like to use the Enterprise version using the chart provided in this repository, check out the [_Installing Hazelcast Enterprise_](#installing-hazelcast-enterprise) section down below.

 You can deploy the Hazelcast cluster to be monitored using the same old Helm command you may have already encountered in the [_Getting Started_](#getting-started) section above (assuming you're in the [`resources/charts`](./resources/charts/) directory of your local copy of this repository):